-If you are an LA hillside or canyon resident -- contact LAFD, your area Council Office or your Neighborhood Council for more information on how to get these new signs posted in your community.
+If you are an LA hillside or canyon resident, contact LAFD, your area Council Office or your Neighborhood Council for more information on how to get these new signs posted in your community.

 KEEP HILLSIDE BRUSH CLEAR ALL YEAR ROUND.
-Visit the LAFD website for compliance guidelines and to sign up to receive email, text twitter notifications from LAFD for red flag warnings & fire danger updates.
+Visit the LAFD website for compliance guidelines and to sign up to receive email, text and twitter notifications from LAFD for red flag warnings & fire danger updates.

 • KEEP SECURITY GATES ACCESSIBLE If you have a gated property, make sure your local fire station has access to the key or combination.
 In the event that you are away when a fire occurs in your neighborhood, this will help the fire department access your property and save your home.